roelfie/docker-kubernetes-course/README.md

 ![architecture](./img/8-fibonacci-app-architecture.png)

-The user van enter a number N, and the application will calculate the N'th Fibonacci number:
+The user can enter a number N, and the application will calculate the N'th Fibonacci number:

 ![architecture-2](./img/8-fibonacci-app-architecture-2.png)